semantifyit/ds-utilities/API.md

 <a name="getDsExternalVocabulariesV5"></a>

 ## getDsExternalVocabulariesV5(ds) ⇒ <code>Array.&lt;string&gt;</code>
-Returns the used external vocabularies (ds:usedVocabularies) of the given DS. ds:usedVocabularies is optional in DS-V5.
+Returns the used external vocabularies (ds:usedVocabularies) of the given DS (clone - no reference). ds:usedVocabularies is optional in DS-V5.

 **Kind**: global function